 Normally when you’re walking around the parks, you’ll see more than a few Memory Maker photographers – this was not the case with the Mickey’s Not So Scary Halloween Party.
 While the character meet and greets had photographers, and there were a few stationed around the parks for special photo opps, they weren’t as ubiquitous as normal.

 Bring a camera if you’re going to want to capture this special night!
 (And I recommend a camera over a phone because it’s hard enough to get a good picture at night, let alone with a phone camera.)

 Since this is a one-night event, you don’t want to risk issues with your tickets.
 Bring a copy of your receipt just in case – I actually ended up having to produce mine as my Magic Band wasn’t scanning properly the entire day, which could have been disastrous.

-The party doesn't start until 7 pm, so it can go late.
-Don't expect to want to wait in line at 11 pm for the overcrowded buses or other complimentary Disney transportation.
+The party doesn’t start until 7 pm, so it can go late.
+Don’t expect to want to wait in line at 11 pm for the overcrowded buses or other complimentary Disney transportation.
 If you end up using the free transit, great!
-But budget and plan to take a cab or Uber back to the hotel just in case.
+But budget and plan to take a cab or use Lyft to call a Minnie Van back to the resort hotel just in case.

 When I was at Walt Disney World in 2016, I attended Mickey’s Not So Scary Halloween Party and caught part of the parade on video.
 Enjoy!

 Heading to Disneyland?
 Don’t Miss This Deal!

 Adults at Kids’ Prices During Halloween Time at the Disneyland® Resort

 Treat yourself to Halloween Time at the Disneyland® Resort with Adults at Kids’ Prices!
 For one week only, you can save up to $19 off the gate price on 3-Day and longer Park Hopper® tickets valid for travel September 7 – October 31, 2018.